AlexandrSokolov/java_language/collections/faq.collections.md

 3. handles an empty source gracefully, and
 4. can never attempt to mutate the source collection

+Disadvantage:
+You are making a new copy of the collection.
+So streams can be used only if memory constraints don’t prevent you from making a new copy of such collections.

 #### Modify without Streams
 ```java
 Point origin = new Point(0, 0);